tsmith512/tsmithcreative/_posts/2019-10-25-the-audience-awakening.md

 shared this on Facebook yesterday, from the Oklahoma Maternal and Child Health
 Service:

-{% picture /blog/audence-awakening/omchs-lets-talk.jpg --alt Let's Talk Month %}
+{% picture mini /blog/audence-awakening/omchs-lets-talk.jpg --alt Let's Talk Month %}

 One theme of this show is the need for honest, truthful conversations between adults and "coming of age" adolescents.
 One *factual* conversation about "where